Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-psx/roms/psx/_readme.txt

 Put your playstation roms in this directory.

-Rom files must have a ".iso/.img/.pbp/.cue/.ccd/.cbn/.m3u"  extension.
+Rom files must have a ".iso/.img/.pbp/.cue/.ccd/.cbn/.m3u/.chd" extension.
-.bin files need a .cue file to be started
+.bin files need a .cue file to be started.

-## Recalbox X86/X86_64 ##
-The libretro cores mednafen_psx and menafen_psx_hw are now available.
-These one can start games with ".chd" extension.

 These cores needs 3 new BIOS (names are case sensitive) :